Irritable bowel syndrome – warning signs

-This condition is included in the group called “functional gastrointestinal disorders,” where you can also find constipation and indigestion.
+This condition is part of the category labeled “functional gastrointestinal disorders,” together with constipation and indigestion.

-These are all characterized by chronic symptoms and often appear when the injury is already quite advanced and serious.
+All of these are apparent due to their chronic symptoms which often appear when the injury is already advanced and serious.

-Colon problems can appear in young adults (under 45 years old).
-In addition, your daily habits can improve or worsen the situation:
+In addition, your daily habits can improve or worsen the situation.

-- You could say that you should take any food that causes gas out of your diet, such as cabbage or beans.
+- any food that causes gas such as cabbage and beans

-- It’s also necessary to drink at least 8 cups of water a day to reduce intestinal irritation, help move food along, and avoid constipation.
+- You must also drink at least 8 cups of water a day to reduce intestinal irritation, help move food along, and avoid constipation.

 - Of course, exercise is also essential for improving intestinal activity and for reducing stress or anxiety.